-Salmon is a fatty fish that is a good source of lean protein, vitamins, minerals, and omega-3 fatty acids (EPA and DHA) (1).
+Salmon is a fatty fish that is a good source of lean protein, omega-3 fatty acids (EPA and DHA), vitamins, and minerals (1).
 Hence, the benefits of salmon for babies could also be numerous if introduced in the weaning stage.
-However, before doing so, check whether it is safe for babies to consume salmon and the age-appropriate ways to introduce it in their diet.
+However, before adding it to your infant’s diet, check whether it is safe to consume salmon and the age-appropriate ways to introduce it.

 Read this article to learn about the health benefits and potential risks of consuming salmon, as well as some delicious ways to cook salmon for your baby.